-This is a 15-credit standard module consisting of theory and practical components taught in term 2.
-It will incorporate the pathology/clinical reasoning/assessment and treatment skills related to neurological disorders.
-This module will form a link between the level 4 'Foundations of Neuroscience for Physiotherapy' and the level 6 'Complex Issues in Musculoskeletal and Neurological Physiotherapy Practice'.
+This module consists of theory and practical components and incorporates the pathology/clinical reasoning/assessment and treatment skills related to neurological disorders.
+This module will form a link between the level 4 'Fundamentals of Neuroscience for Physiotherapy' and the level 6 'Complex Clinical Reasoning Issues in Neurological and Musculoskeletal Physiotherapy Practice'.